BrandonLWhite/Stellaris-LaunchPad-UsbDevBulk-AutoWinusbInstall/README.md

 ##TODO
-- I need to add the code to respond to the Interface GUID request.
 - Fix other build targets & platforms.
 At this point I've only configured Debug.
-- Add prebuilt lib binaries.
+- Add prebuilt usblib binaries.
 - C# host application to move some bulk traffic around as an alternative to TI's C example.

 ##References